roguehistory/DIGH-HIST3812/README.md

-# HIST4916
+# DIGH-HIST 3812

-course repository for introduction to dhmuse. winter 2021 edition.
+Course repository for Digital Byzantium forked from Shawn Graham of Carleton University.